Stepped brick wall crack requiring structural HelicalBar repair

 Expanding Materials

 Clay bricks expand over their lifespan.
 Concrete can shrink and deflect.
 Both create stress on the structure.
-If expansion joints are missing or undersized, the wall has nowhere to go — so it cracks.
+If expansion joints are missing or undersized, the wall has nowhere to go — and wall cracks open up.

 Building design drawings showing structural planning considerations for wall crack prevention